iamchandanys/pdf-safe-gen/README.md

 # pdf-safe-gen

-A utility to convert DOCX files to PDF, apply password protection to PDFs, and upload the protected PDFs to Azure Blob Storage.
+A utility to convert DOCX files to PDF, apply password protection to PDF, and upload the protected PDF to Azure Blob Storage.

 ## Features

 - Convert DOCX files (from a remote URL) to PDF
-- Password-protect generated PDFs
+- Password-protect generated PDF
-- Upload protected PDFs to Azure Blob Storage
+- Upload protected PDF to Azure Blob Storage
 - Temporary files are managed in the `temps/` directory

 ## Requirements